 - Another type of CAH, called salt-losing, is very serious and often lethal due to changes in the blood levels of sodium and potassium in the newborn.
 Treatment is available and, if diagnosed early, lethal side effects are avoided.
 Males and females are equally affected.
 There are other, rarer enzyme problems, which can result in CAH, in either males or females.

 There are a number of other syndromes in which ambiguous genitalia is one feature (characteristic) of the disorder, in addition to other features.

 How is the gender determined in a child with ambiguous genitalia?

 When a child's genitalia appear ambiguous at birth, your child's physician will conduct both a medical history and a physical examination of your child's external genitalia.
 The medical history will include the mother's health during pregnancy and a family history of any neonatal deaths or genital abnormalities.
-First, your child's physician will make a diagnosis of the underlying cause of the disorder.
-Diagnostic procedures may include a newborn screening test for CAH, hormonal studies and a biopsy of the reproductive organs.
+Then diagnostic procedures are performed which may include a newborn screening test for CAH, hormonal studies and an ultrasound.

 The physicians at the Positive Reevaluation of Urogenital Differences (PROUD) Clinic, formerly known as the Differences (Disorders) of Sexual Development Clinic, will work with you and your family to determine what sex to assign based on many issues.
 In addition, the Children’s PROUD team will provide expertise in many fields, as well as support through social work and psychology.

 The DSD team and it’s sensitive doctors will work with you and your family to determine what sex to assign based on many issues.
 In addition, we will provide expertise in many fields as well as support through social work and psychology.